-Eastern University's Title IX and University-Defined Sexual Misconduct Policy ("Policy") applies to all Eastern University community members, including students, employees (including administration, faculty, and staff), volunteers, independent contractors, visitors, and any individuals regularly or temporarily employed, studying, living, visiting, conducting business, or having any official capacity at the University.
-Alleged misconduct subject to this Policy ("prohibited conduct") includes both Title IX sexual harassment (which is defined by law) and University defined sexual misconduct (which includes allegations that do not meet the definitions under Title IX, but nonetheless violate Eastern University's community standards), as discussed further in the Sections VI and VII below.
+Eastern University community members who are volunteers, independent contractors, visitors, or any other individuals regularly or temporarily employed, studying, living, visiting, conducting business, or having any official capacity at the University may be subject to Eastern University sanctions to the extent possible.

+Alleged misconduct subject to this Policy ("prohibited conduct") includes both Title IX sex discrimination (which is defined by law) and University defined sexual misconduct (which includes allegations that do not meet the definitions under Title IX, but nonetheless violate Eastern University's community standards), as discussed further in the Sections VI and VII below.